babylon-runtime/babylon-runtime.github.io/documentation/index.md

 ```
 Patch has a simple syntax to read and maintain (similar as JSON).
 You can organize your patch files to fit your needs (by materials, features, interactions, etc).

-**3D artists write patch files** (it's still code, but with a very simple syntax), developers applied them when needed :
+**3D artists write patch files** (it's still code, but with a very simple syntax), developers applied them when needed:
 ```js
 _r.patch('materials.patch').then(function() {
     // patch applied